yui-tan/pyPromptChecker/README.md

  - [x] Make it installable using pip
  - [ ] Export JSON not only single and all but selected image
  - [ ] Add support for import JSON
+ - [ ] Make it import data into Stable-Diffusion-Webui via API
  - [ ] Filtering main tabs various conditions
  - [ ] Be able to move and delete PNG images by button
  - [ ] Windows exe format (very low-priority)